douzi8/file-system/README.md

 ### file.rmdirSync
-Recurse into a directory, remove all of the files and folder in this directory. it also can delete file
+Recurse into a directory, remove all of the files and folder in this directory. it also can delete file.
 ```js
 file.rmdirSync('path');
 file.rmdirSync('path/file.txt');